 - Early in Aunt Dimity and the Deep Blue Sea, Bill shows Lori a printout of a threatening email he received earlier that morning, the latest in a series.
 The note came with recent photos of the cottage, Lori, their nanny Annelise and the twins on their ponies.
 The text reads:

-- Villains in Discworld tend to try this on Sam Vimes.
+- Villains tend to try this on Sam Vimes.
 Always a terrible idea, since he's a Papa Wolf and that acts as a Berserk Button for him.

 - Happens several times in Thud!: